-- 3. To mitigate disaster risk, companies can forbid more than two or three executives from traveling together, such as a CEO and CFO traveling on one aircraft. - E. Should the company deploy separate policies for individual countries or regions? - A policy that applies to all employees worldwide is the most consistent, but local laws and cultural constraints make mandated compliance to a global policy impractical and inadvisable.
+- 2. Recognizing road warriors by loosening policies for those who cross mileage or overnight-stay thresholds produces better business results in terms of recruiting, retention, willingness to travel and overall trip effectiveness.
+However, such a tiered travel policy requires more administration and may incentivize travelers to take unnecessary trips. - 3.
+To mitigate disaster risk, companies can forbid more than two or three executives from traveling together, such as a CEO and CFO traveling on one aircraft. - E. Should the company deploy separate policies for individual countries or regions? - 1.
+A policy that applies to all employees worldwide is the most consistent, but local laws and cultural constraints make mandated compliance to a global policy impractical and inadvisable.
 The global policy should be the standard, and the company can adapt it to local needs. - 2.
 An umbrella policy with addenda for individual countries will work if travel expense or management data is available. - 3.
 Companies can group countries with common travel requirements and cultures into regional policies. - 4.
 Keep local standards, legislation, practices and budgets in mind. - 5.
 If travel is paid for with a federal contract or grant, consider relevant travel restrictions like the Fly America Act, as well as reporting requirements that apply to the contract or grant. - 6.
-Consider Export Controls regulating the shipment or transfer of software, technology and equipment from the U.S. to other countries. - F. Should you make separate policies for international travel? - The company may decide to draft separate policies depending on the destination country and length of the trip, though it's not necessary. - 2.
+Consider export controls regulating the shipment or transfer of software, technology and equipment from the U.S. to other countries. - F. Should you make separate policies for international travel? - 1.
+The company may decide to draft separate policies depending on the destination country and length of the trip, though it's not necessary. - 2.
 Policy should cover passport and visa acquisition, health certificates and security and emergency services or advise employees where to locate this information. - 3.
-Travel managers also should work with their travel management companies and security providers to make sure they're providing this information for each trip. - G. How forceful should the policy be? - 1.
-This major company-culture consideration is completely subjective and will depend on company goals.
+Travel managers also should work with their travel management companies and security providers to make sure they're providing this information for each trip.
+G. How forceful should the policy be?

-- Some policies mandate actions, identifying consequences for noncompliance as strict as termination of employment or denial of reimbursement.
+- 1. This major company-culture consideration is completely subjective and will depend on company goals. - 2.
+Some policies mandate actions, identifying consequences for noncompliance as strict as termination of employment or denial of reimbursement.
 The policy should address exceptions for unplanned occurrences and local regulations.
 Companies subject to Sarbanes-Oxley, the Sunshine Act or other such regulations should enforce mandates in strict accordance with written procedures and should audit for compliance. - 3.
 Companies can present guidelines and require written explanations when travelers don't follow them. - 4.
 Or they can present policies as standard procedures that carry the company's stamp of approval with the CFO or CEO's signature. - 5.
 Unmanaged travel programs should direct travelers to use their best judgment and then ask them to share travel information to aid duty of care.